-The Roomba 690 has the same dimensions as the 675, which is 13 inches diameter and 3.6 inches height.
+The Roomba 690 has the same dimensions as the 675, which is 13 inches in diameter and 3.6 inches in height.
 It can get under the most common furniture for a thorough cleaning, given that it has enough clearance.

 The navigation system is similar to the Roomba 675.
 There have been issues with haphazard cleaning patterns at times, but it can be combined with the dual-mode invisible wall barrier for better implementation.

 The battery features are also similar to the Roomba 675.
-The robot monitors the battery for critical levels and goes back automatically to the docking station when the level falls below ten percent.
+The robot monitors the battery for critical levels and goes back automatically to the docking station when the level falls below ten per cent.

 - The Roomba 690 comes with Wi-Fi connectivity and supports google voice control and Amazon Alexa.

-- The companion iRobot app can be used to set-up schedules and cleaning cycles.
+- The companion iRobot app can be used to set up schedules and cleaning cycles.

 - Works well with pet hair, although it may clog the cleaning brush that has to be cleaned.